PrincetonUniversity/text_editors_and_IDEs/README.md

 ### nano

-To start emacs on a Research Computing system:
+To start `nano` on a Research Computing system:

 ```
 $ nano
 ```

-`nano` is easy to learn.
+`nano` is easy to learn and widely available.

 ### vim